Will AI Replace Cytotechnologists? Digital Pathology Is Screening Your Slides — But It Still Needs Your Eyes

 - Anthropic Economic Impact Report — AI exposure and automation risk methodology

-- Bureau of Labor Statistics — Occupational Outlook Handbook, 2024-2034 projections
+- Bureau of Labor Statistics — Occupational Outlook Handbook, Clinical Laboratory Technologists and Technicians, 2024-2034 projections

 This analysis was produced with AI assistance.
-All statistics are derived from our occupation data model combining Anthropic research, BLS projections, and ONET task data.
-Last verified: March 2026.*
+All statistics are derived from our occupation data model combining Anthropic research, BLS projections, Stanford HAI data, and ONET task data.
+Last verified: May 2026.\*